AUMI: Adaptive Use Musical Instrument

 On an iPad, the "Instruments" button appears on this screen, while on an iPhone, that button is on the navigation bar.

 There is a big red "SILENCE" button in case you want to stop the sound that's playing and clear the queued Timing based notes.
-While it's held down, the trackers and sound will be disabled and even loops will stop playing.
+The trackers and sound will be disabled and even loops will stop playing.
 This is called "Silent Mode".
-You can lock it in "Silent Mode" by sliding off of the button and then lifting your finger.
-When you let go, or tap it again if it's locked, the trackers will work again and the loops will play.
+When you tap it again, the trackers will work again and the loops will play.
 While in "Silent Mode", the button label will change to "RESUME"

 If the instrument is a MIDI instrument, this button will change its label to "CLEAR MIDI" and will silence MIDI notes.